 Travel on the Jacobite Steam Train from Fort William.
 Visit the Glenfinnan Monument.

 This morning you will board the Jacobite Steam Train and travel across the Highlands to Mallaig on Scotland's spectacular west coast.
 Pass by valleys, lochs and glens as the famous train, which was immortalised as the Hogwarts Express in the Harry Potter films, takes you on a magical journey.
-Later, a coach will take you to Glasgow.
+After some free time in Mallaig, return by coach to Fort William.
 On the way you will stop at the Glenfinnan Monument, which is a tribute to the brave Jacobite clansmen who fought for freedom under Bonnie Prince Charlie in 1745.